What does Hybrid Cloud mean?

 - the on-premises computers act as web servers,

-- the public cloud vendor, such as AWS, GCP, or Azure, hosts a different application integrated with the company’s website,
+- the public cloud vendor, such as AWS, Google Cloud, or Azure, hosts a different application integrated with the company’s website,

 - the private cloud contains the users’ database.